fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Websites/vTrue/Switch-AzureRmWebAppSlot.md

 ## EXAMPLES

-### Example 1
+### Example 1: Swap two slots with a Web App
 ```
 PS C:\> Switch-AzureRmWebAppSlot -SourceSlotName "sourceslot" -DestinationSlotName "destinationslot" -ResourceGroupName "Default-Web-WestUS" -Name "ContosoWebApp"

 ```

-This command will switch slot "sourceslot" slot with "destinationslot" for for Web App ContosoWebApp associated with the resource group Default-Web-WestUS
+This command will switch slot sourceslot slot with destinationslot for for Web App ContosoWebApp associated with the resource group Default-Web-WestUS.

 ## PARAMETERS

 ### -SourceSlotName
-Source Slot Name
+Specifies the name of the source slot.

 ```yaml
 Type: String